Help, examples, and information on Excel formulas

 The most commonly used function to add, subtract, multiple, or divide values in cells.
 Below are some examples.

 Perform the SUM function only if there is a specified value in the first selected cells.
 An example of this would be =SUMIF(A1:A6,"TEST",B1:B6) which only adds the values B1:B6 if the word "test" was put somewhere in between A1:A6.
 So if you put TEST (not case sensitive) in A1, but had numbers in B1 through B6, it would only add the value in B1 because TEST is in A1.

 - See our SUMIF definition for additional information.

 Would print out the current date in the cell entered.
-This value will change to reflect the current date each time you open your spreadsheet.
-If you want to enter a date that doesn't change hold down Ctrl and ; (semicolon) to enter the date.
+The value will change each time you open your spreadsheet, to reflect the current date and time.
+If you want to enter a date that doesn't change, hold down Ctrl and ; (semicolon) to enter the date.

 To find the common value of cell.
 For example, if cells A1 through A6 had 2,4,6,8,10,12 and you entered formula =TREND(A1:A6) in a different cell, you would get the value of 2 because each number is going up by 2.

 The lookup, hlookup, or vlookup formula allows you to search and find related values for returned results.
 See our lookup definition for a complete definition and full details on this formula.